andrewdavidsmith/transferase/README.md

 ## Make a methylome file

-The starting point within `mxe` is a file in the `xcounts` format that involves the symmetric CpG sites.
+The starting point within `xfrase` is a file in the `xcounts` format that involves the symmetric CpG sites.
 This is called a symmetric xcounts format file, and may be gzip compressed, in which case the extension should be `.xsym.gz`.
 First I will explain how to start with this